-- XML configuration store.
-VirtualBox stores all its configuration in XML files: one XML document for global settings and a XML file per virtual machine.
-This allows you to transport VM definitions between the different frontends and even across host computers.
-For details, please refer to chapter 9.1, VirtualBox configuration data, page 115. - Great hardware support.
+- Great hardware support.
 Among others, VirtualBox supports: - Full ACPI support.
 The Advanced Configuration and Power Interface (ACPI) is fully supported by VirtualBox.
 This eases cloning of PC images from real machines or third-party virtual machines into VirtualBox.
-With its unique ACPI power status support, VirtualBox can even report to ACPI-aware guest operating systems the power status of the host.
+With its unique ACPI power status support, VirtualBox can even report to ACPIaware guest operating systems the power status of the host.
 For mobile systems running on battery, the guest can thus enable energy saving and notify the user of the remaining power (e.g. in fullscreen modes). - I/O APIC support.
 VirtualBox virtualizes an Input/Output Advanced Programmable Interrupt Controller (I/O APIC) which is found in many modern PC systems.
 This eases cloning of PC images from real machines or 3rd party virtual machines into VirtualBox. - USB device support.
 VirtualBox implements a virtual USB controller and allows you to connect arbitrary USB devices to your virtual machines without having to install device-specific drivers on the host.
 USB support is not limited to certain device categories.
-For details, see chapter 3.7.7.1, USB settings, page 52. - Multiscreen resolutions.
+For details, see chapter 3.7.7.1, USB settings, page 53.

+- Multiscreen resolutions.
 VirtualBox virtual machines support screen resolutions many times that of a physical screen, allowing them to be spread over a large number of screens attached to the host system. - Built-in iSCSI support.
 This unique feature allows you to connect a virtual machine directly to an iSCSI storage server without going through the host system.
 The VM accesses the iSCSI target directly without the extra overhead that is required for virtualizing hard disks in container files.
-For details, see chapter 5.4, iSCSI servers, page 74. - PXE Network boot.
+For details, see chapter 5.5, iSCSI servers, page 79. - PXE Network boot.
 The integrated virtual network cards of VirtualBox fully support remote booting via the Preboot Execution Environment (PXE). - Multigeneration snapshots.
 VirtualBox can save successive snapshots of the state of the virtual machine.
 You can revert the virtual machine to the state of any of the snapshots.
-For details, see chapter 3.4.4, Snapshots, page 41.

-• VRDP remote access.
+For details, see chapter 3.4.4, Snapshots, page 41. - VRDP remote access.
 You can run any virtual machine in a special VirtualBox program that acts as a server for the VirtualBox Remote Desktop Protocol (VRDP).
 With this unique feature, VirtualBox provides high-performance remote access to any virtual machine.
 A custom RDP server has been built directly into the virtualization layer and offers unprecedented performance and feature richness.

-VRDP support is described in detail in chapter 7.4, Remote virtual machines (VRDP support), page 87.
+VRDP support is described in detail in chapter 7.4, Remote virtual machines (VRDP support), page 92.